CUBRID/cubrid-manual/en/admin/admin_utils.rst

 * *database_name*: The name of database whose transactions are to be killed

-Some options refer to killing specified transactions; others refer to outputting active transactions.
+Some options refer to killing specified transactions; others refer to print active transactions.
 If no option is specified, **-d** is specified by default so all transactions are displayed on the screen.

 ::